 Canada Energy Regulator Suite 210, 517 10th Avenue S.W.
-Calgary, Alberta T2R 0A8 Phone: 1-800-899-1265 Email: info@cer-rec.gc.ca Canada Energy Regulator (cer-rec.gc.ca)
+Calgary, Alberta T2R 0A8 Phone: 1-800-899-1265 Email: info@cer-rec.gc.ca

+Canada Energy Regulator (cer-rec.gc.ca)

+If you would like further information regarding the CER's approval process, we would be pleased to provide you with information, or you can contact the regulator directly using the above contact information.
 TC Energy periodically provides information beginning at the early stages of project development, including prospecting, continuing throughout the life of assets.
 The information provided is intended to give people the opportunity for meaningful input and inform stakeholders of our proposed activities.
 Please be aware that as planning progresses, new information becomes available and details may change from the time of this printing.